 Just make sure to keep the headlamp charged if you get a rechargeable one or carry backup batteries if you opt for battery operated.

 These two items are also often included in my pack, though not necessarily on every hike that I take.

 I now carry extra water after my scary episode of getting lost hiking the Coronado National Memorial, but it’s also good to have a backup water plan in case you do run out of water out there.
 I often carry water purification tablets because they are light and space-efficient, but another option is a steripen.

 If you want to up the ante on your sustainability, check out these steripen options at Geartrade, a seriously cool company that sells (and buys!) used outdoor gear in an effort to reduce the amount of stuff going into our landfills.

 Finally, don’t forget to grab a local map on actual paper!
 (Downloading maps for offline use is good, but make sure to have a reference point that will always be there even if your phone dies.)

-The best thing about this kit is that it so lightweight.
+The best thing about this kit is that it is so lightweight.
 Adding all of the items to the backpack adds only 2.2 pounds.
 Now, I say that “only” knowing just how heavy 2.2 pounds can feel when you’re walking long distances.
 But there isn’t an item in here that I would cut.

 One more disclaimer, this kit does not guarantee survival.
 It is simply the cost-effective, lightweight survival kit that I carry with me whenever I hike to feel safe on the trail.
-Survival skills and smart decision making are also necessary for survival when in a jam.
+Survival skills and smart decision-making are also necessary for survival when in a jam.